OpenSourceOV/image-processing-instructions/instructions.md

 ### Process the sequence in sections

 Use the 'Starting image' and 'Number of images' option in the Sequence Options dialog that appears when initiating a sequence import.
 For example, to import images 1-100 set the Number of images to 100 and leave Starting image at 1.
 To import images 200-300 set Number of images to 100 and the Starting image to 200 and so on.
+Make sure you select the same thresholding methods so the processing is consistent between sections.

 ![](./images/sequence_options_sections.jpg)